 1. Long-term Cost Savings

 When compared to the costs associated with manual snow removal, snow melting can actually cost less in the long run.
-According to Dan's article a 3,000 ft2 sidewalk snowmelt system cost the Dormitory Authority of the State of New York (DASNY) $50,000 to install and $2,500 a year to operate.
+According to Dan’s article, a 3,000 ft2 sidewalk snowmelt system costs the Dormitory Authority of the State of New York (DASNY) $50,000 to install and $2,500 a year to operate.
 Prior costs to manually maintain snow and ice were $8,500 for overtime labor, salt and chemicals, and interior cleaning.
 Using these numbers, this system begins to save the DASNY $6,000 per year after just 8 years.
 Payback periods can be significantly shortened if the system is also used to harness solar energy from the pavement.

 2. Environmental Savings

 Snowmelt systems eliminate the need for salts and harsh chemicals intended to remove and prevent ice.
 When the snow and ice melt and turn to water, this water transfers the salt and chemicals into the surrounding environment.
 This can lead to dead plants and salt-laden runoff into streams and rivers.
 Reducing the use of chemicals not only saves money, but it helps the environment as well.